Nonresidents

 However, if a nonresident signs paperwork indicating that the vehicle is delivered outside the state, when the vehicle is actually delivered to the buyer in Washington, then the B&O tax applies.
 In other words, the factual events override the terms of the agreement.

-If the vehicle had Washington license places, the dealer must keep evidence that the Washington plates were removed from the vehicle before delivery to a nonresident.
+If the vehicle had Washington license plates, the dealer must keep evidence that the Washington plates were removed from the vehicle before delivery to a nonresident.

 If the dealer is involved in obtaining Washington license plates or Washington license plates are attached the dealer must collect the use tax.